jiwonhan1/Movie-Booking-Site/README.md

   # After successfull pkg installtion
   $ npm start
 ```
-Now, it will automatically open http://localhost:3000 and show you movie ticket site.
+Now, it will automatically open http://localhost:3000 and show you movie ticket site

-_If you encouter with initial npm packages issues, please delete `package-lock.json` file in the directory._
+_If you encouter with initial npm packages issues, please delete `package-lock.json` file in the directory_

 ### Packages used